sidrafatima26/portfolio-website/README.md

 ## Portfolio Projects
 Browse through a curated collection of projects that highlight my technical skills, creativity, and problem-solving abilities.

+## React Smooth Scroll
+Implemented smooth scroll functionality for all the sections

 ## Contact
 Connect with me!
 The "Contact" section provides details on how to reach out, whether for job opportunities, collaborations, or just to say hello.